The greatest roadblock to mastering any new skill is to overcome fears and doubts enough to build the motivation to get started and keep going.

 Every human being has a unique set of experiences so every writer has a unique perspective and a unique voice.
 Don't try to copy someone's style or subject matter or message.
 Tell us what you think, what you feel, what you see.
 There is a place in the universe for every individual mind.
 If you try to copy the shape of someone else's spirit, that place will have already been taken.
 Be yourself and your place in the grand scheme of things is waiting.

 3. Write from your passionate self

 We all wear a mask to protect us from hurt in the world.
 It also blocks the light of our vision.
 As children, we quickly learn which behaviors are praised and which are punished.
-We learn to act other than we really feel to maximize our experience.
+We learn to act other than we really feel in order to maximize our life experience.
 In time,we buy into that mask, believing it is who we really are.
-But the mask evens out the peaks and troughs of our passion, leaving us afraid to explore the depths of our passion and reveal our true selves in words.
-To speak with a clarion voice, you must shatter the mask, discover your actual self, and thrust it into the world.
+Worse, the mask softens our rough edges and moderates the peaks and troughs of our passion, leaving us afraid to explore the depths of our secret hearts and reveal our true selves in words.
+To speak with an author’s clarion voice, you must shatter your mask, uncover your actual self, and thrust it into the world.